Lit.

 some guiding questions: what are affective stories? what do they effect? what makes them effective? if only effective in one group, why not in another? what is effective in both groups? in 3, 4, 5, 6, different groups? who do I want to effect?

-my approach to lit has been as holistic as possible. starting with my studies, my degree in Lit at Duke concentrated on global culture and theory.
+my degree in Lit at Duke concentrated on global culture and theory.
 I sought to better understand global cultural, social and intellectual differences and theoretical methods of this interpretation. my desired (and I think somewhat achieved) outcome was new ways of seeing and reading stories beyond my current bias, instead taking on frameworks that could be applied to newer creative channels, effectively increasing affective groups.